Jumio/mobile-react/README.md

 If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
 The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
 Check it out at: https://support.jumio.com.

-## Copyright
+# Copyright

-&copy; Jumio Corp.
+© Jumio Corp.
 268 Lambert Avenue, Palo Alto, CA 94306